Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: The CovAgent Framework

 \subsection{Enhanced Agent}

-While the base tier allows the agent to discover the workflow, the enhanced tier encodes domain knowledge into the agent through purpose-built verification tools, structured coverage feedback, and a LangGraph state graph.

-\textbf{Structured Tool Interfaces.} CovAgent exposes seven tools: read\_file, write\_file, list\_directory for filesystem access; compile\_design and run\_simulation for simulator interaction; parse\_coverage for coverage analysis; and run\_verification\_cycle, a composite tool that chains write, compile, simulate, and parse into a single atomic call.
-By collapsing multiple steps into a single tool call, the composite tool reduces unnecessary deliberation and minimizes token overhead associated with intermediate reasoning.

-\textbf{Structured Coverage Feedback.} Instead of requiring the agent to interpret raw coverage artifacts, the system provides curated, prioritized information about uncovered coverage points.
-This transforms coverage analysis from a low-level parsing task into a high-level decision problem, allowing the agent to focus its reasoning on what to do next.
+The enhanced tier encodes domain knowledge into the agent through: \textbf{(a) Structured Tool Interfaces:} CovAgent exposes seven tools: read\_file, write\_file, list\_directory for filesystem access; compile\_\\ design and run\_simulation for simulator interaction; parse\_coverage for coverage analysis; and run\_verification\_cycle, a composite tool that chains write, compile, simulate, and parse into a single atomic call.
+By collapsing multiple steps into a single tool call, the composite tool reduces unnecessary deliberation and minimizes token overhead associated with intermediate reasoning. \textbf{(b) Structured Coverage Feedback:} The system provides curated, prioritized information about uncovered coverage points.
+This transforms coverage analysis from a low-level parsing task into a high-level decision problem, allowing the agent to focus its reasoning on what to do next. \textbf{(c) LangGraph State Graph:} The enhanced agent implements the ReAct loop as a state graph with six nodes: Initialize (loads configuration, creates work directories, builds system prompt), Agent (invokes LLM with tools), Tools (LangGraph's built-in ToolNode executes tool calls), Update State (parses tool results, updates coverage and failure trackers), Prune Context (removes old error logs) and Finalize (injects termination message instructing the agent to write its report).